Rae-Marie/Mushrooms/pages/method.md

 ## Watercolor painting

 Watercolor painting is a painting technique in which pigments are mixed with water and applied to paper or other absorbent surfaces.
 The primary characteristic of watercolor is its translucency, as the pigments are diluted with water, allowing light to pass through and reflect off the paper, creating a luminous, airy effect.
 The watercolors featured in this collection were painted by Ellen Arabella Whinfield (born Woburn 11/13/1822, died 12/15/1912).
 She was 13 when she began the “Botanical Watercolours” albums.
 For more information, check [IUCAT Botanical Watercolours by Ellen Arabella Whinfield](https://iucat.iu.edu/lilly/17733419).

+## Lithography

+Lithography is a printmaking technique that involves creating an image on a flat surface, typically a stone or metal plate, with a greasy substance (such as a wax or ink) that will accept ink, while the non-image areas are treated to repel it.
+The term "lithography" comes from the Greek words lithos (stone) and graphia (writing or drawing), as the technique was originally developed using limestone.

+## Chromolithography

+Chromolithography is a specific form of lithography that involves creating multicolored prints.
+Unlike regular lithography, which typically uses one or two colors, chromolithography uses multiple layers of colored inks to produce vibrant, full-color images.